Table of Contents

 4. Steep slopes or sub-standard cross-falls along the footways would not be comfortable for wheelchair and pushchairs users.
 It is not recommended to provide a footway cross-fall of more than 3.3%.
 So, contour maps are used to check the steep slopes of proposed surfaces.

-5. Over the urban junction, road cross-fall of primary road joins the cross-fall of secondary road.
-Therefore, it is very important to design the cross-fall at the interface location precisely and contour maps assist designers to eliminate uneven surfaces and make them like a smooth surfaces.
+5. Over the urban junction, the road cross-fall of the primary road joins the cross-fall of the secondary road.
+Therefore, it is very important to design the cross-fall at the interface location precisely and contour maps assist designers to eliminate uneven surfaces and make them like a smooth surface.

 Major contour lines are recommended to show with prominent colour along with texts showing the contour interval value.